-The convention features speakers and programs on equality, leadership, empowerment, history of women’s rights, the suffrage movement and the Girl Scout Movement.
+The convention features speakers and programs on equality, leadership, empowerment, history of women’s rights and the suffrage movement.

 The Alice Paul Institute educates the public about the life and work of Alice Stokes Paul (1885-1977) and offers heritage and girls' leadership development programs at Paulsdale, her home and a National Historic Landmark.
 Alice Paul led the final fight to get women the vote and wrote the Equal Rights Amendment.
 We honor her legacy as a role model of leadership in the continuing quest for equality.

 The GSNYPENN team will work with attendees to help them earn their Girl Scout Global Action Award.

 Melinda Grube, PhD, a descendant of a Seneca Falls abolitionist family, has followed an educational path inspired by women’s rights history.
 Dr. Grube is an adjunct lecturer of history at Cayuga Community College and has portrayed Ms. Stanton for educational programs, lectures and events in Seneca Falls and throughout New York State for more than a decade.

 - Seneca County Chamber of Commerce ("Living Here" tab for places to eat and stay)